jerowe/airflow-template/README.md

 docker-compose up -d
 ```

 The first time it will take a minute to initialize.
-Then check out the webserver at localhost:8089
+Then check out the webserver at `localhost:8089`.

+To see more docker-compose helper commands check out the `bring_up_airflow_stack.sh`.